Sports in the Tampa Bay area: Hockey

 The NHL's Tampa Bay Lightning were established as an expansion franchise in 1992.
 They began play in the Florida State Fairgrounds' Expo Hall in Tampa, then moved across the Bay to what is now Tropicana Field in St. Petersburg (which was rechristened the "Thunderdome" at the time), and finally found a permanent home ice in the new Benchmark International Arena (originally known as the "Ice Palace"), located in the Channelside District of downtown Tampa.
 The Lightning have won three Stanley Cup championships: in 2004, 2020, and 2021.
 They have been coached by Jon Cooper since 2013.

+Minor league

+Summary

+The Tampa Bay area is home to numerous minor league sports teams.
+The most notable ones are: